By Tooth And Claw Dragons

 Cultural aspects that differ via variant can be found below.

-Primordial; Aether: Aeria: Led by the wind-aligned Imperial House located within the Windstorm Craglands, and found spread throughout that region.
+Primordial; Aether: Aeria: Led by the wind-aligned Imperial House located within the Heavenly Spires, and found spread throughout that region.

-Primordial; Aether: Aquaria: Led by the water-aligned Imperial House located in the Celestial Seas, and found spread throughout that region.
+Primordial; Aether: Aquaria: Led by the water-aligned Imperial House located in the Starswept Oceans, and found spread throughout that region.

 Dragons of this element are known for building settlements by the sea, and in some cases upon it, preferring wooden buildings that are easily moved, or easily replaced if the sea gets restless.
 Settlements by the shore are often built so that the streets are dry at low tide, and partially submerged at high tide.
 The dragons themselves are relatively loosely bound together, though are extremely fierce and united when provoked.
 They love to craft works of art from things taken from the sea, and tend to enjoy lively music.

-Primordial; Aether: Glacia: Led by the ice-aligned Imperial House located in the Glacial Overlook, and found spread throughout that region.
+Primordial; Aether: Glacia: Led by the ice-aligned Imperial House located in Frostlorne, and found spread throughout that region.

 Dragons of this element tend to disdain permanent settlements, save for a few widespread, austere palace-fortresses made of ice, often atop rocky crags.
 Such strongholds are often reserved for elders and hatchlings, though young dragons are expected to start learning to survive in the harsh, cold lands they call home from an early age, usually beginning when the young learn how to fly.
 They pride themselves on being strong, brave, and self-sufficient, preferring to make do with what’s provided by the natural world wherever possible.

-Primordial; Aether: Ignia: Led by the fire-aligned Imperial House located in the Igneous Lands, and found spread throughout that region.
+Primordial; Aether: Ignia: Led by the fire-aligned Imperial House located in Vulcandaern, and found spread throughout that region.

 Dragons of this element tend to employ many columns in their architecture, often carved from marble, with bright, terra cotta tiles for roofing.
 Such columns range from simple to ornate, with the fanciest boasting exquisite carvings.
 Their settlements are highly ordered, as is their society.
 Dragons are born into castes, and assigned to occupations allotted to said castes from an early age.
 These castes exist within a rigid social hierarchy, and moving between castes is extremely rare.
 The highest castes are regarded for their literary and scholarly accomplishments.

-Primordial; Aether: Natura: Led by the earth-aligned Imperial House located in the Viridian Forests, and found spread throughout that region.
+Primordial; Aether: Natura: Led by the earth-aligned Imperial House located in Vhirydea, and found spread throughout that region.

 Dragons of this element tend to favor grand, stone-cut cities that feature temples and palaces that rise high above the surrounding forests.
 However, instead of clearing the forest away, they tend to replant it within their cities, with the larger temples and palaces being terraced so they can support grand gardens.
 They make heavy use of polished beads of crystal and stone, even as currency, and use intricate metalwork to embellish their cities.
 They tend to be highly spiritual, observing numerous rituals throughout the year, and place a heavy emphasis on athleticism.

-Primordial; Aether: Voltia: Led by the lightning-aligned Imperial House located in the Fulgent Heavens, and found spread throughout that region.
+Primordial; Aether: Voltia: Led by the lightning-aligned Imperial House located in the Ancestral Peaks, and found spread throughout that region.

 Dragons of this element have similar architectural leanings as dragons of Ignia, with marble columns being prevalent.
 However, Voltia dragons prefer a more austere style, and go without many of the luxurious trappings common among Ignia dragons.
 They have a distinct blood-red dye often found in their terra cotta and fabrics, rumored to be made from actual blood, and they have a similar caste system as the Ignia, though not so rigid.
 They place a heavy emphasis on military discipline and skill at arms, and all dragons of the military caste receive demanding, often brutal training.

-Primordial; Nether: Anima: Led by the spirit-aligned Imperial House located in the Mystic Reach, and found spread throughout that region.
+Primordial; Nether: Anima: Led by the spirit-aligned Imperial House located in the Eidolan Highlands, and found spread throughout that region.

 Dragons of this 'element' tend to dwell in elegantly carved wooden castles at the center of imposing hillforts.
 They tend to adorn themselves and their dwellings with bright, vibrantly colorful works of art, and often engage in fests of strength and skill, both in competition, and just for the enjoyment of it.
 However, while they won’t outright lie, they are prone to deception, and beneath the surface covering of bravado and artistry lies an untamed ferocity they haven’t completely succeeded in overcoming, a ferocity only seldom unleashed.

-Primordial; Nether: Aurata: Led by the metal-aligned Imperial House located in the Copper Deserts, and found spread throughout that region.
+Primordial; Nether: Aurata: Led by the metal-aligned Imperial House located in the Suntouched Sands, and found spread throughout that region.

 Dragons of this 'element' are proud and lively, with a never-ending supply of self confidence.
 Often strong minded and gifted with vigorous personalities, they are highly intellectual and very quick to take advantage of any chance life throws at them.
 They tend to dwell within grand stone cities, set in place without regard for the land around them, and of all Aethyrian dragons they are most prone to alter the lay of the land to suit their needs, instead of working with the land to build.

-Primordial; Nether: Phobia: Led by the fear-aligned Imperial House located in the Sundered Summit, and found spread throughout that region.
+Primordial; Nether: Phobia: Led by the fear-aligned Imperial House located in the Metusian Heights, and found spread throughout that region.

 Dragons of this 'element' tend to construct foreboding, towering, dark cities with prevalent Gothic architecture abounding.
 There are always parts of their cities that lie in deep shadow, and the shadows hide some of the shadier happenings among their society.
 They are rigidly divided into castes, and the ruling caste keeps a hidden but unbreakable grip on the lower castes.
 While they don’t outwardly acknowledge it, they don’t go against it either, since dissenting voices tend to be abruptly silenced when their owners vanish.
 As a result, Phobia’s artists tend towards grim humor, performances that lean towards tragedy, and a resilient spirit that endures regardless of hardship.

-Primordial; Nether: Sanguia: Led by the blood-aligned Imperial House located in the Iron Fjords, and found spread throughout that region.
+Primordial; Nether: Sanguia: Led by the blood-aligned Imperial House located in the Sundered Coastlands, and found spread throughout that region.

 Aethyrian dragonkind was quick to fear these dragons as much as their other dark cousins, due to seeing them as vampiric beasts that could quickly take your life without your notice or weaken you to death.
-Although not that from the truth, as this is their hunting techniques, Sanguia dragons respect other beings for the most part, and wouldn't usually manipulate their element without strong reasons.
+Although not that far from the truth, as these are their hunting techniques, Sanguia dragons respect other beings for the most part, and wouldn't usually manipulate their element without strong reasons.

 Society learnt to accept them however during the war, as they made superb healers, thanks to their innate talent in blood manipulation.